 While we don’t have a psychologist on staff who conducts formal neuropsychological ADHD testing, our psychiatrist and psychiatric nurse practitioner can provide comprehensive clinical evaluations to diagnose ADHD.
 This evaluation process involves detailed interviews about your symptoms, medical history, and how ADHD symptoms impact your daily life.

-Our psychiatric providers are experienced in recognizing ADHD presentations in women, including the more subtle signs that are often missed.
-They understand how ADHD symptoms can be masked by anxiety, depression, or coping strategies women develop over time.
+Our psychiatric providers are experienced in recognizing how ADHD looks in women, including the more subtle signs that are often missed.
+They understand how symptoms can be masked by anxiety, depression, or coping strategies women develop over time.
 The evaluation includes assessment of current symptoms, childhood history, and any co-occurring mental health conditions.

 If you receive an ADHD diagnosis, our psychiatric providers can also discuss medication options and provide ongoing medication management.
 Many clients find it convenient to receive both their diagnosis and treatment planning in one place.
 We can also coordinate with your primary care doctor or provide referrals for formal neuropsychological testing if that’s specifically needed for work or school accommodations.